 - gait issues

 Also see a doctor if the phantom smell interferes with your daily life.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

 Treatment for smelling burnt toast will depend on the cause.